 The last file in this folder is location_manager.xml.
 See Figure 13.

 This file contains some interesting data.
 For starters, it has the name of my car, “Nissan.”
 The latitude and longitude geolocates to the location where I was when I last disconnected the test device from the car, and the time was the time I disconnected (in Unix Epoch Time).
 As far as the value in the accuracy tag, I can only hypothesize; however, I can tell you the latitude and longitude are extremely close to where I was located when I disconnected the test device (I would estimate within three meters of where my car was located when I disconnected).

 My usage of Android Auto was limited to getting directions, reading messages, and playing podcasts, so I expected to find some references or artifacts to these activities.
 My examination revealed none of that.
 My next step was to examine the applications that actually did the work: Google and Maps.

 The main method by which I interacted with Android Auto was via voice commands, which is handled by Google Assistant.
-For the purposes of this article I will not deep-dive in to Google Assistant; I have additional research occurring in that area that will utilize some of the data here.
+For the purposes of this article I will not deep-dive in to Google Assistant; I have posted additional research in that area that utilized some of the data here.
 However, I do want to highlight how Android Auto and Google interact in order to facilitate hands-free use while driving.